Help! I’ve a leak! How to Detect and Fix a Hot Tub Leak

 hot_tub_leak

-It’s not a good feeling to know that your Hot Tub is leaking.
+Finding a leak in your hot tub might be one of the most scariest feelings a hot tub owner can have. .
 At first, you might be tempted to panic at the thought of costly repairs and a lot of problems, technicians, costs, more costs.
 Stop!
 Take a deep breath and relax!
 A lot of Hot Tub leaks are easy to detect and cheap to repair.

 Light Leaking